 During dinner this week, my 14-year old son posed a hypothetical, but achingly relevant question.
 “Mom, if you had all the money and all the power in the world for 24 hours, what would you do to fix the climate.”
-The combination of great schools and a mother who works with sustainability teams globally means that he, and his younger sister, are very aware that we have just over 10 years to cut emissions by nearly half or we face catastrophic impacts.
-At his question, she just shook her head and said, “I think we are doomed.”
+The combination of great schools and a mother who works with sustainability teams globally means that my kids are very aware that we have just over 10 years to cut emissions by nearly half or we face catastrophic impacts.

 My answer was decidedly more boring to him than a carbon vacuum.
 I said I would immediately implement a very high global tax on carbon pollution.

 He seemed puzzled so I tried to explain it in “snowblower economics,” since that’s how he earns money.
 Imagine that when you snowblow a driveway, you have to pay a tax for the amount of carbon you emit.
 If you use a gas snowblower, you have to pay $10.
 But if you use an electric one, you don’t have to pay a tax because mom and dad purchase renewable energy.
 Which would you use?
 Now imagine everyone in the whole world starts to decide that way.
 He got it.
 [For those who would like a less simplistic explanation, here is a carbon pricing 101 guide from the Union of Concerned Scientists].